 Thanks to the accessibility of the internet, making money in one’s sleep is no longer merely a dream.
 Passive income, money that is generated from different types of investments or side hustles, can be a great way to boost savings or plan for retirement.
 However, can you make passive income with cryptocurrency?

 Cryptocurrency can be a reliable source of passive income for anyone who knows how to navigate the market.
 However, cryptocurrency is a high-risk investment because it is volatile in nature.
 The online cryptocurrency market can be difficult to negotiate, especially when one first enters it.

 Here’s some more information about how you can make cryptocurrency a reliable source of passive income.
 Alternatively, click here to discover the best cryptocurrency to invest in.

 Cryptocurrency Vs. Traditional Passive Income

-Though its name suggests otherwise, passive income does require some work to set up.
+Though its name suggests otherwise, beginner passive income does require some work to set up.

 Typically, it comes in the form of recurring investments, properties that can be rented out, or “side hustles”— secondary jobs or businesses that require minimal upkeep.

 Today those might include earnings from renting out a spare room or advertising money from a YouTube channel.